ppy/osu-wiki/news/2025/2025-11-15-osu-world-cup-2025-group-stage-recap.md

 **Highlight match:** [Sweden vs. Netherlands](https://osu.ppy.sh/community/matches/119784200) ([VOD](https://www.twitch.tv/videos/2613988017?t=2h13m58s)) was the upset match almost no one predicted, with the Netherlands being dubbed the default bottom team in the group before matches had begun.

-**Group MVP:** While ::{ flag=SE }:: [scylla](https://osu.ppy.sh/users/9405745) had the best individual performance of anyone in this group, placing 2nd overall, the MVP has to go to ::{ flag=PH }:: [NathanRam1918](https://osu.ppy.sh/users/4734703), whose herculean performance kept Philippines in the winners' bracket, 1 point away from first place in the group.
+**Group MVP:** While ::{ flag=SE }:: ::scylla::{ user-id=9405745 } had the best individual performance of anyone in this group, placing 2nd overall, the MVP has to go to ::{ flag=PH }:: ::NathanRam1918::{ user-id=4734703 }, whose herculean performance kept Philippines in the winners' bracket, 1 point away from first place in the group.

 ### Group E